United Airlines Flight 175: Aircraft

 The flight was operated by a Boeing 767-200, registration number N612UA built and delivered to United Airlines in 1983.
 It had a capacity of 168 passengers (10 in first class, 32 in business class, and 126 in economy class).
-On the day of the attacks, the flight carried only 56 passengers and 9crew, which represented a 33 percent load factor – well below the average load factor of 49 percent in the three months preceding September11.
+On the day of the attacks, the flight carried only 56 passengers and 9crew, which represented a 33 percent load factor — well below the average load factor of 49 percent in the three months preceding September11.

 Crew

-The aircraft's pilot-in-command was captain Victor Saracini (51), a former Navy fighter pilot with 16 years' service at the airline.
-The co-pilot was first officer Michael Horrocks (38), who had previously served as a fighter pilot in the Marine Corps with 2 years' service at the airline.
-The cabin crew consisted of purser Kathryn Laborie (42) with 7 years' service at the airline, as well as flight attendants Michael Tarrou (38) with 10 years' service at the airline, Amy King (29) with 8 years' service at the airline, Amy Jarret (28) with 6 years' service at the airline, Robert Fangman (33) with 10 months' service at the airline, Alfred Marchand (44) with 9 months' service at the airline, and Alicia Titus (28) with 9 months' service at the airline.
+The aircraft's pilot in command was Captain Victor Saracini (51), a former Navy fighter pilot with 16 years' service at the airline.
+The co-pilot was First Officer Michael Horrocks (38), who had previously served as a fighter pilot in the Marine Corps with two years' service at the airline.
+The cabin crew consisted of purser Kathryn Laborie (42) with seven years' service at the airline, as well as flight attendants Michael Tarrou (38) with 10 years' service at the airline, Amy King (29) with 8 years' service at the airline, Amy Jarret (28) with 6 years' service at the airline, Robert Fangman (33) with 10 months' service at the airline, Alfred Marchand (44) with 9 months' service at the airline, and Alicia Titus (28) with 9 months' service at the airline.

 Passengers

-Out of the 60 occupants (excluding the five hijackers), there were 50 Americans, 3 Germans, 2 Britons and one each originating from Iran, Israel, Indonesia, Ireland, and Canada.
-There were also 3 children all under the age of 5 on board.
+Out of the 60 occupants (excluding the 5 hijackers), there were 50 Americans, 3 Germans, 2 Britons and 1 each originating from Iran, Israel, Indonesia, Ireland, and Canada.
+There were also three children all under the age of 5 on board.
 The youngest victim of the September 11 attacks, Christine Hanson (born on February 22, 1999) was on Flight175.
 The oldest passenger victim on the airplane was 82-year-old Dorothy DeAraujo of Long Beach, California.
-Among the other passengers were hockey scout Garnet Bailey and former athlete Mark Bavis.
+Among the other passengers were hockey scout Garnet Bailey and former player Mark Bavis.